Colchester Woodturners 2018

 7. Annual General Meeting (AGM)

-7.1 The AGM will be held each year as soon as practicable after the end of the Club financial year on 8th November.
-This will typically be at the December Club meeting.
+7.1 The AGM will be held each year as soon as practicable after the end of the Club financial year on 30th September.
+This will normally be at the October Club meeting.

 At least 14 days prior to the AGM a notice will be sent to all members together with an agenda for the meeting.